 - Thorough Committee oversight.
 The Committee's oversight includes frequent private meetings with PwC, a comprehensive annual evaluation by the Committee in determining whether to engage PwC, and a Committee-directed process for selecting the lead engagement partner. - Robust preapproval policies and procedures and limits on nonaudit services.
 The Committee must preapprove all audit and nonaudit services, including the type of services to be provided and the estimated fees related to those services.
-Categories of permissible nonaudit services are limited to those not affecting PwC's independence or otherwise not barred by regulation. - Strong internal PwC independence procedures.
-PwC conducts periodic internal quality reviews of its audit work and rotates lead partners every five years. - Strong regulatory framework.
+Categories of permissible nonaudit services are limited to those not affecting PwC's independence or otherwise not barred by regulation. - Strong internal PwC independence policies and procedures.
+PwC conducts periodic internal quality reviews of its audit work and rotates lead partners every five years.
+PwC also conducts mandatory annual training for all professional staff globally on independence requirements and procedures. - Strong regulatory framework.
 PwC is an independent registered public accounting firm and is subject to PCAOB inspections, "Big 4" peer reviews, and PCAOB and SEC oversight.

-Based on this evaluation, the Committee believes that PwC is independent and that it is in the best interests of Chevron and its stockholders to retain PwC as Chevron's independent registered public accounting firm for 2017.
+Based on this evaluation, the Committee believes that PwC is independent and that it is in the best interests of Chevron and its stockholders to retain PwC as Chevron's independent registered public accounting firm for 2018.

-Board Proposal to Ratify PricewaterhouseCoopers LLP as the Independent Registered Public Accounting Firm for 2017
+Board Proposal to Ratify PricewaterhouseCoopers LLP as the Independent Registered Public Accounting Firm for 2018